Fulwell bus garage: Layout

 As a bus garage Fulwell was divided in half along its length with the sports ground between the garage and South Road.
 The northern half of the garage, together with the front yard at the Wellington Road end, and a small rear yard were used for bus operation.
 The southern half of the garage, together with the Stanley Road entrance, and the remainder of the front yard were let out.

 The rear part of the garage was initially used by London Buses for the sale of withdrawn buses.
 With the privatisation of London Buses, the sales department was wound down and closed.

 The construction company Kelly used the site for a short time whilst they were laying cable television in the area.

+The sports ground was redeveloped commercially many years ago, with an entrance off South Road.

 Today

-Today both halves of the garage remains in operation.
+Today both halves of the garage remain in operation.

-The Stanley Road end is occupied by Abellio London as its Twickenham (TF) garage.
-As at April 2022, Abellio London operate routes 111 267 285, 490, H20, H25, H26, R68 and R70 from the garage.
+The Stanley Road (eastern) end is occupied by Transport UK London Bus as its Twickenham (TF) garage.
+As at April 2022, Transport UK London Bus operate routes 111, 267, 285, 490, 671, 969, H20, H25, H26, R68 and R70 from the garage.

-The Wellington Road end is occupied by London United as its Fulwell (FW) garage.
+The Wellington Road (western) end is occupied by First Bus London as its Fulwell (FW) garage.
 It also houses its head office.
-London United operate routes 33, 65, 71, 85, 281, 290, 371, 481, 671, 681, K3, N33 and N65 from the garage.
+London United operate routes 33, 65, 71, 216, 281, 290, 371, 481, 681, K3, N33 and N65 from the garage.